Centre for Teaching ExcellenceResources | New Faculty | Faculty Support

 - Decolonizing and indigenizing curriculum

 - Creating learning activities in and outside of class

 - Ensuring curricular alignment (assignments, activities and learning outcomes)

 - Integrating technology into your teaching

 As a new faculty member at the university, you will receive feedback on your teaching from your students, a coordinator (or chair) and your colleagues.
 This process is integral to documenting your success as an instructor as well as offering support and guidance for continued growth.
-For more information on this evaluation process, see this Guide to Faculty Evaluation.
+For more information on this evaluation process contact your Coordinator.

 Each area of study at the university has its own liaison librarian attached to it.
 Find your librarian and check out the other resources available below:

 Capilano University has adopted a Copyright Fair Dealing Policy which allows for copying of short excerpts of published documents for educational purposes.
 To ensure compliance with Canadian copyright legislation, there are a number of processes and procedures in place covered in the Library Guide to Copyright.